 Research has shown that the quicker a lead receives a response, the more likely they are to be converted into a customer.
 Lead scoring via your CRM and marketing automation can help make the process faster and more efficient by using the platforms to identify the users who are most important to your company and most likely to be converted and then sending targeted marketing materials to these leads.

-It's important to ensure that your marketing automation and CRM software are not overlapping on tasks, as this can result in irritated, overwhelmed customers.
-While unifying your CRM and marketing automation tools can lead to centralized data and easy access, it can also mean accidental duplicate tasks, like entering a customer's information twice.
-Be sure to monitor your system regularly for duplicates, because it can annoy customers and even lead to false reporting or compliance issues.
+It’s important to ensure that your marketing automation and CRM software are not overlapping on tasks as this can result in irritated, overwhelmed customers.
+While unifying your CRM and marketing automation tools can lead to centralized data and easy access, it can also mean accidental duplicate tasks, such as entering a customer’s information twice.
+Be sure to monitor your system regularly for duplicates because it can annoy customers and even lead to false reporting or compliance issues.

 After you initially integrate your two systems, problems may arise over time.
 Create a plan for how you will efficiently and cost-effectively identify, implement and fine-tune changes to your marketing and sales efforts as they apply to the software integration.

-HubSpot is a free, all-in-one platform that offers robust CRM and marketing automation capabilities broken down into four key hubs: Marketing, Sales, Service and CMS.
-HubSpot encourages users to use all four hubs together to maximize their capabilities and conduct marketing tasks from one centralized location.
+HubSpot is a free, all-in-one platform that offers robust CRM and marketing automation capabilities broken down into six key hubs: Marketing, Sales, Service, CMS, Operations and Commerce.
+HubSpot encourages users to use all six hubs together to maximize their capabilities and conduct marketing tasks from one centralized location.

 Moosend is an all-in-one marketing platform that is designed to grow and be scaled alongside your business.
-The system includes a feature-rich email marketing tool, CRM, marketing automation, reporting and analytics, and a content editor.
+The system includes a feature-rich email marketing tool, CRM, marketing automation and reporting and analytics.

 Rejoiner is an email marketing platform that offers CRM, marketing automation, list growth and identification, data consolidation and more.
 Rejoiner makes it easy to create user-based triggers, centralize customer data and segment information.